bgopi23/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When no value is specified after a prefix, the value of that prefix will be removed from the client. (e.g. `edit 1 nt/` removes the note from the client at index 1).
     * Since WEIGHT can store multiple historical values, specifying an empty weight prefix removes the latest weight value from the client.
 Otherwise, the latest weight value will be replaced by the specified weight in this command.
-* HEIGHT and WEIGHT each takes in only one value. (e.g. `edit 1 h/180 175` or `edit 1 w/85 65` is invalid).
+* HEIGHT and WEIGHT only take in one value each.
+For example, the following commands are invalid
+  * add n/Tom p/123 w/85 65
-* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
+  * add n/Tom p/123 h/180 175* When editing tags, the existing tags of the client will be removed i.e. adding of tags is not cumulative.
 * You can remove all the client’s tags by typing `t/` without specifying any tags after it.